At energy summit, climate pits U.S. against Europe

 Like others, Woods said Exxon advocates a carbon tax to limit emissions.

-“By and large, we don’t see enough incentives to grow CCS in the marketplace,” Peter Trelenberg, Exxon’s manager of environmental policy and planning, said.
+“By and large, we don’t see enough incentives to grow CCS in the marketplace,” Peter Trelenberg, Exxon’s manager of environmental policy & planning, said.

 Few in Houston were as emphatic as van Beurden, who outlined how Shell is moving to meet its targets to halve carbon emissions by 2050.
 Steps include limiting emissions from operations and boosting natural gas production to reach 75 percent of company oil and gas output.